 Well this is awkward.
-Real men don’t cry especially over 80’s music videos and I have to confess to being well, wooden would be generous, when it comes to my emotions.
+Real men don’t cry especially over 80’s music videos.
+I have to confess to being well, wooden would be generous, when it comes to my emotions.

-But, I did cry real tears when I first saw it back in the mid eighties and I didn’t know why.
+But, I did cry real tears when I first saw it and I didn’t know why.

 I watched it again today and I cried again, but for different reasons, I think.